 Let’s start with the only item on the list that may require a minimal financial investment (roughly $20)…

 Read (or reread) college guidebooks

 At any phase of the search and admissions process, we are huge believers in consulting the best college guidebooks in order to gather more information.
-This, of course, includes our own guidebook, released on April 15th, 2020 entitled Colleges Worth Your Money which looks at many of the critical factors that we are about to discuss: college costs and financial aid, academic strengths, careers services offerings, graduate outcomes (both with employment and graduate/professional school placements), and so much more.
+This, of course, includes our own guidebook entitled Colleges Worth Your Money (2nd edition will be released on May 15, 2021), which looks at many of the critical factors that we are about to discuss: college costs and financial aid, academic strengths, careers services offerings, graduate outcomes (both with employment and graduate/professional school placements), and so much more.

 Evaluate cost and financial aid